A 10-minute tour

 That was the loop.

 Daimon emits a finding.
 CP routes it.
 Orchestration triages it.
 Investigation files it.
+Operators thinking together close it; the PDF goes to whoever needs it.
 Daimons keep ticking; the same loop runs the next time something interesting happens.

 What you saw is what ships.
 There's nothing demo-only above — the daimons, the orchestrations, the investigation page are all in the platform's defaults; the screenshots came from a CP started fifteen minutes before this page was written.